Melvin Purvis: G-Man: Reception

 The Los Angeles Times thought the pilot was superior to Dillinger "because here character and motivation are made to count much more than mere violence."

 It was the second highest rating program of the week.
 It led to another TV movie The Kansas City Massacre (1975) though no series.

-Retitled for foreign markets
+Release

-The film was released cinematically outside the USA, but since "Machine Gun" Kelly was better known than Melvin Purvis, promotion emphasized Kelly, and the film was renamed under titles mentioning Kelly.
-One title was "The Legend of Machine Gun Kelly".
+The film was released cinematically outside the USA, but since Machine Gun Kelly was better known than Melvin Purvis, promotion emphasized Kelly, and the film was renamed under titles mentioning Kelly.
+One title was The Legend of Machine Gun Kelly.